Management: Good practices

-While management trends can change so fast, the long-term trend in management has been defined by a market embracing diversity and a rising service industry.
-Managers are currently being trained to encourage greater equality for minorities and women in the workplace, by offering increased flexibility in working hours, better retraining, and innovative (and usually industry-specific) performance markers.
-Managers destined for the service sector are being trained to use unique measurement techniques, better worker support and more charismatic leadership styles.
+While management trends can change fast, the long-term trend in management has been defined by a market embracing diversity and a rising service industry.
+Managers are currently being trained to encourage greater equality of opportunities for minorities and women in the workplace, offering increased flexibility in working hours, better retraining, and innovative (and usually industry-specific) performance markers.
+Managers destined for the service sector are being trained to use unique measurement techniques, better worker support, and more charismatic leadership styles.
+Promotion prospects can incentivise performance improvements.
 Human resources finds itself increasingly working with management in a training capacity to help collect management data on the success (or failure) of management actions with employees.

 Good practices identified for managers include "walking the shop floor", and, especially for managers who are new in post, identifying and achieving some "quick wins" which demonstrate visible success in establishing appropriate objectives.
 Leadership writer John Kotter uses the phrase "Short-Term Wins" to express the same idea.
 As in all work, achieving an appropriate work-life balance for self and others is an important management practice.

 Evidence-based management

 Evidence-based management is an emerging movement to use the current, best evidence in management and decision-making.
 It is part of the larger movement towards evidence-based practices.
 Evidence-based management entails managerial decisions and organizational practices informed by the best available evidence.
-As with other evidence-based practice, this is based on the three principles of: 1) published peer-reviewed (often in management or social science journals) research evidence that bears on whether and why a particular management practice works; 2) judgement and experience from contextual management practice, to understand the organization and interpersonal dynamics in a situation and determine the risks and benefits of available actions; and 3) the preferences and values of those affected.
+As with other evidence-based practice, this is based on the three principles of published peer-reviewed (often in management or social science journals) research evidence that bears on whether and why a particular management practice works; judgment and experience from contextual management practice, to understand the organization and interpersonal dynamics in a situation and determine the risks and benefits of available actions; and the preferences and values of those affected.

 History

-Some see management as a late-modern (in the sense of late modernity) conceptualization.
-On those terms it cannot have a pre-modern history – only harbingers (such as stewards).
-Others, however, detect management-like thought among ancient Sumerian traders and the builders of the pyramids of ancient Egypt.
-Slave-owners through the centuries faced the problems of exploiting/motivating a dependent but sometimes unenthusiastic or recalcitrant workforce, but many pre-industrial enterprises, given their small scale, did not feel compelled to face the issues of management systematically.
-However, innovations such as the spread of Arabic numerals (5th to 15th centuries) and the codification of double-entry book-keeping (1494) provided tools for management assessment, planning and control.